 It wasn’t until 1980 that Omaha’s lack of a botanical garden really began to take focus.
 At that time, an Omaha World-Herald gardens columnist by the name of Helena Street began advocating for it.
 She had just returned from visiting the Des Moines Botanical Center and thought it was pitiful that Omaha didn’t have one of its own.
-She began meeting with like minded individuals while visiting gardens in other cities including Chicago, Denver and St. Louis.
+She began meeting with like-minded individuals while visiting gardens in other cities including Chicago, Denver, and St. Louis.
 By 1982 she realized it would take more than just her and a few others to get it done.
 It was at that time that she met with Alden Aust, the city’s planning director.

-Alden led the committee that was responsible for creating the gardens.
-Progress was slow and it wasn’t until 1991 after considering a dozen sites that they settled on the former quarry and landfill.
+Aust led the committee that was responsible for creating the gardens.
+Progress was slow and it wasn’t until 1991, after considering a dozen sites, that they settled on the former quarry and landfill.
 Located on a bluff overlooking the Missouri River, the site had deep ravines that were leveled off to some degree by the bales of garbage.
 By this time, the site was covered with grass and had the potential to provide one of the most unique and interesting botanical gardens in the country.
 Its selection was also strategic as the city sought good publicity for its reuse of a former landfill.
 While the city would allow its use for the botanical gardens, it wouldn’t finance the project.

 After money was raised to clean up and convert the 75-acre site into the gardens, the first flowers were planted in 1993.
 It wasn’t until the tulips bloomed the next spring that the gardens had its first visitors.
 Construction of the formal rose garden began in 1995.
-Soon after a shade hosta garden, herb garden, children’s garden and spring flowering walk were added.
+Soon after, a shade hosta garden, herb garden, children’s garden, and spring flowering walk were added.

 Please feel free to comment to share your thoughts and memories.